Battle of Glorieta Pass: New Mexico campaign

-The lower portion of the New Mexico Territory had been largely neglected by both the federal government and the territorial government in Santa Fe.
+The southern portion of the New Mexico Territory had been largely neglected by both the federal government and the territorial government in Santa Fe.
 As a result, Confederate sympathy was strong, in hopes of receiving better treatment by the new government.
 Following secession moves by residents, Confederate forces seized Mesilla and captured the federal troops there, who made a halfhearted attempt to retreat to Santa Fe.
-In early 1862 the Confederacy established the Confederate Arizona Territory, which included the southern halves of both modern Arizona and New Mexico.
+In early 1862, the Confederacy established the Confederate Arizona Territory, which included the southern halves of both modern Arizona and New Mexico.
 The territorial capital was at Mesilla, some 45 mi from El Paso and near today's major city of Las Cruces.
 The strategic goals were to gain access to the gold and silver mines of California and the Colorado Territory and the seaports in Southern California, and thus evade the Union naval blockade.

 The commanders of the New Mexico Campaign were Confederate Brig.
 Gen. Henry Hopkins Sibley and Union Col. Edward Canby.
 Sibley attempted to capture Fort Craig, completely outmaneuvering Canby at the Battle of Valverde in February and driving him back into his fort, but failed to force Canby's surrender.
 Sibley then bypassed the fort and advanced north through the Rio Grande Valley, occupying Santa Fe on March 10.
 Canby remained at Fort Craig, hoping to cut Sibley's logistical support from Texas and awaiting reinforcements before he dared to take the offensive.
 Sibley made his headquarters at the abandoned Union storehouse at Albuquerque.

-In March Sibley sent a Confederate force of 200–300 Texans under the command of Maj.
+In March, Sibley sent a Confederate force of 200–300 Texans under the command of Maj.
 Charles L. Pyron on an advance expedition over the Glorieta Pass, a strategic location on the Santa Fe Trail at the southern tip of the Sangre de Cristo Mountains southeast of Santa Fe.
 Control of the pass would allow the Confederates to advance onto the High Plains and make an assault on Fort Union, a Union stronghold on the route northward over Raton Pass.
 Sibley sent six companies under the command of Col. Tom Green to block the eastern end of Glorieta Pass, turning any Union defensive position in the Sangre de Cristos.